devnote-dev/docr/README.md

 ## Installation

+See the [releases page](https://github.com/devnote-dev/docr/releases/latest) for available binaries.

+### From Source

-Currently Docr can only built from source (releases coming soon).
-Go 1.18 or above is required to build this application.
+Go 1.19 or above is required to build Docr.

 ```sh
 git clone https://github.com/devnote-dev/docr